-Halliburton is committed to complying with the letter and spirit of all laws and regulations governing political contributions and adhering to the highest standards of ethics and transparency in engaging in any political activities.
+Halliburton is committed to complying with the letter and spirit of all laws and regulations governing federal and state political contributions and adhering to the highest standards of ethics and transparency in engaging in any political activities.
 The Board believes that it is in our best interests and those of our stockholders that we participate in the political process by engaging in a government relations program to educate and inform public officials about our position on issues significant to our business.
-Although we believe that political contributions represent a valuable element of that program, it is important to note that the vast majority of company-related political contributions, including contributions to federal officials, come from funds that are voluntarily contributed by employees to Halliburton's political action committee (HALPAC), not from corporate funds.
+Although we believe that political contributions can represent a valuable element of any governmental relations program, it is against federal law to contribute corporate funds to federal candidates and, consequently, Halliburton makes no such contributions.
+The Company does not currently have any policies and procedures for direct political contributions or expenditures made with corporate funds because the Company does not use corporate funds for that type of political activity.

+Halliburton does maintain a political action committee (HALPAC), which makes political contributions, including contributions to federal officials; however, the funds for HALPAC are voluntarily contributed by employees, and are not from corporate funds.
 The activities of HALPAC are subject to regulation by the federal government, including detailed disclosure requirements.
 For example, as required by federal law, HALPAC files monthly reports with the Federal Election Commission (FEC) reporting all political contributions, and also files pre-election and post-election FEC reports.
 Moreover, all political contributions over \$200.00 are required to be disclosed and the identity of the donor and the recipient are available to any member of the public from the FEC.

-Political contributions by HALPAC and us are also subject to regulation at the state government level.
-And although some states permit corporate contributions to candidates of political parties, all states require that recipients of any political contributions from HALPAC must generally disclose the identity of donors and the dollar amount of the contributions.
-Accordingly, the Board believes that additional reports requested in the proposal would result in an unnecessary and unproductive use of our time and resources.
+Political contributions by HALPAC and the Company are also subject to regulation at the state government level.
+And although some states permit corporate contributions to candidates of political parties, all states require that recipients of any political contributions from corporations, HALPAC, and other sources must generally disclose the identity of donors and the dollar amount of the contributions.